Apex Trader Funding 50% Consistency Rule Calculator

-The math behind the 30% rule is straightforward.
-You can check compliance using two simple formulas:
+The math behind the 50% rule is straightforward:

 Formula 1: Check Your Current Percentage